 Serving Up a Reminder for Christmas

-It is on the ski slopes of Whistler that single mum Olivia Young (Tricia Helfer) met single dad Scott McGuigan (Marc Blucas), a sergeant in the army.
-But after spending a special day together with plans of spending Christmas Day together as well things go wrong as Scott gets called away and Olivia didn't receive his note apologising.
-The following year Olivia finds herself working for a bank near Fort Wilcox which is where Scott is based.
-Despite frustrated by Scott always on call and having to leave on a minutes notice the two fall for each other and cherish the time they get to be together or the phone calls he makes when away.
-Whilst Scott is away Olivia throws herself into helping the struggling families on the base with her efforts going viral with many people giving from some unexpected places all the time she wonders whether she can cope being involved with a soldier.
+It is on the ski slopes of Whistler that single mum Olivia Young (Tricia Helfer - Finding Christmas) met single dad Scott McGuigan (Marc Blucas - Miss Christmas), a sergeant in the army.
+But after spending a special day together they agree to spend Christmas Day together as well, except things go wrong as Scott gets called away and Olivia doesn't get his note apologising.
+The following year Olivia finds herself working for a bank near Fort Wilcox which just happens to be where Scott is based.
+Despite frustrated by Scott always on call and having to leave on a minutes notice the two fall for each other and cherish the time they get together or the phone calls he makes when away.
+Whilst Scott is away Olivia throws herself into helping the struggling families on the base with her efforts going viral with many people giving from some unexpected places, all the time she wonders whether she can cope being in a relationship with a soldier.

 What this all boils down to is that "Operation Christmas" is a Hallmark Christmas movie with a big heart and is much more than just another romantic Christmas movie.
 Yes at times it isn't overly subtle but at the same time it makes you think about what others are going through especially those who sacrifice so much to protect others.